RonanMarrinan/latin101portfolio/composition.md

 - past tense form of the verb “to be” (in the proper person and number)
 - predicate nominative that describes Venus in the proper case and number

-Iuppiter et Iūnō regem et reginam deorum erant.
+Iuppiter et Iūnō, rex et regina deorum erant.
-Mārs et Vulcānu filios Iovis et Iūnōnis erant.
+Mārs et Vulcānus filii Iovis et Iūnōnis erant.